-- A Relevant Intermediary may appoint more than two proxies to attend the Annual General Meeting and vote (please see Note 4 for the definition of "Relevant Intermediary"). - Note 4 for the definition of "Relevant Intermediary"].

-2. For CPF/SRS investors who have used their CPF/SRS monies to buy Avi-Tech Holdings Limited's shares, this form of proxy is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them.
+A Relevant Intermediary may appoint more than two proxies to attend the Annual General Meeting and vote (please see Note 4 for the definition of "Relevant Intermediary").
+For CPF/SRS investors who have used their CPF/SRS monies to buy Avi-Tech Holdings Limited's shares, this form of proxy is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them.
 CPF/SRS investors should contact their respective Agent Banks/SRS Operators if they have any queries regarding their appointment as proxies.